sumanthak2004/Patient_Reg_APP/README.md

 ## 📄 License

 This project is for educational and demo purposes.
 Feel free to modify and use it for personal or academic use.

+## 🙌 Credits

+Built with ❤️ for simplifying patient intake and medical record access in local clinics.